 Facelift surgery has come a long way over the past few decades.
-Many of my Jackson-area plastic surgery patients still associate the procedure with a stretched-out, “windblown” look, but that’s not accurate anymore, and it’s definitely not reflective of the results a board-certified plastic surgeon would create.
+Many of my Jackson Hole-area plastic surgery patients still associate the procedure with a stretched-out, “windblown” look, but that’s not accurate anymore, and it’s definitely not reflective of the results a board-certified plastic surgeon would create.

-Instead, at my Jackson plastic surgery practice, I take a thoughtful and comprehensive approach, lifting and improving the deeper layers of facial tissue before excising unnecessary skin and closing the incisions.
-This results are lasting improvements that look a lot more natural than those achieved from earlier versions of the surgery.
+Instead, I take a thoughtful and comprehensive approach, lifting and improving the deeper layers of facial tissue before excising unnecessary skin and closing the incisions.
+These results are lasting improvements that look a lot more natural than those achieved from earlier versions of the surgery.

 Facelift surgery treats aging of the lower two-thirds of the face.
 It’s especially good at improving jawline definition as well as tightening the chin and lower cheeks.
 If you’re not quite ready to take a drastic step, then fillers can also work as a great stop-gap.
 Undergoing regular filler treatments for a couple of years won’t break the bank, and these treatments can help stave off many of the most common and signs of aging.

 When you’re ready to “graduate” to a facelift, we can help with that too.
 Above all, I want to meet you where you are in your anti-aging process.
 If you are ready to take the next steps, request a consultation online or give us a call at (208) 881-5351.